WangOldBig/SPE_Database/2_Raw_Data/Tuo Liu_2023_CP/Readme.md

 Andrea Hildebrandt(Division for Psychological Methods and Statistics, Department of Psychology, Carl von Ossietzky Universität Oldenburg, Oldenburg, Germany)

+## Citation
+Liu, T., Sui, J., & Hildebrandt, A. (2023).
+To see or not to see: the parallel processing of self-relevance and facial expressions.
+Cognitive research: principles and implications, 8(1), 70.

 ### Experiment

 #### Participants